sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 ### What lies beyond the plateau?

 This one is a little obvious in retrospect.
 Train longer!
 We used Colab TPUs for all of our training, and it just so happens that the point at which we break away from the plateau is just after the typical timeout.
 As we were doing all our experiments in series due to compute restrictions - it always felt more important to try another experiment.
 This is compounded by the fact that there is a relatively narrow range of Beta values (the relative weighting between the regularisation term and the action reconstruction term) which work.
 Too high, and the regularisation loss never increases and the latent space collapses.
 Too low, and it would take even longer than it did for the regularisation loss to bend down and allow the planned trajectories to match up to the encoded ones.
-We found B=0.00003 worked well.
-In the paper, they use B=0.01.
-This is because they use log-liklihood loss on the actions, wheras we use MAE (with a commensurately lower magnitude).

 ![alt-text-1](https://sholtodouglas.github.io/images/play/conver.gif "demo of multiple tasks")